-If you’re like me, you’ll be asking how our societies have got to the point where we destroy wildlife habitats, over-consume and create waste without thinking about the impact.
-You’ll be wondering how, or even if, we can make a difference as individuals.
+If you’re like me, you might be asking how we’ve got to the point where we destroy wildlife habitats, overconsume and create waste without thinking about the impact.
+You might be wondering how, or even if, each of us can make a difference.

-Ultimately, politicians, industries and businesses will have the greatest impact on sustainable living but let’s not wait and hope.
-I truly believe every one of us can help create a greener, healthier world by having conversations, living differently, and working together in our communities.
+Of course, politicians, industries and businesses will have the greatest impact on sustainable living, but let’s not wait and hope.
+Let’s take action.
+Every one of us can help create a greener, healthier world by having conversations, living differently, and working together in our communities.
 I created this blog in 2015 to start a conversation for change and a new direction in my own life.

 The inspiration for my interest in health, nature and education

 Although I’ve always enjoyed being outdoors, it wasn’t until I had my own family that I had the opportunity to see the wonders of nature through a child’s eyes.
-We enjoyed feeding birds in our garden and walking to the park, the woods and Houghton House, a ruin on a blustery hilltop.
+We fed birds in our garden and walked to the park, the woods and Houghton House, a ruin on a blustery hilltop.
 Long walks aren’t tiring for children when there are leaves to swish through, puddles to stomp in and conkers to collect!

-Family holidays were spent in the countryside or on the coast, away from the hustle, and when we moved to New Zealand, we were lucky enough to see whales, dolphins, penguins, albatross and even the elusive kiwi.
+We spent family holidays in the countryside or on the coast, away from the hustle, and when we moved to New Zealand, we were lucky enough to see whales, dolphins, penguins, albatross and even the elusive kiwi.

-I became interested in conservation and the impact of environmental degradation on wildlife when our daughter studied zoology.
-I’m also interested in the social and economic drivers of government policy and how decisions will affect us in the long term if environmental issues aren’t given equal consideration.
-I’m optimistic that natural capital will soon be included in economic assessments and that sustainable business will become the norm.
+I’ve always cared about the natural world as far as I understood it, but when our daughter studied zoology, I became interested in conservation and the impact of environmental degradation on wildlife.
+I’m also interested in public policy and the long-term impact of environmental issues not being given equal consideration alongside social and economic issues.
+I’m hopeful that natural capital will be included in economic assessments and that sustainable business will become the norm.

 Animal welfare has been on my mind since the late 80s when I first read about intensive farming in the UK.
 Over the years, I’ve thought more carefully about my food choices, making gradual changes to reduce and eliminate animal products, initially for animal welfare reasons, and now health and environmental reasons too.